 |

-The Alexander Doll Company was founded in 1923, is still in operation today in New York, NY USA.
-In 1928 a high quality line of
+The Alexander Doll Company was founded in 1923 by Beatrice Alexander and is still in operation today in New York, NY USA.
+In 1928

-dolls were produced and advertised as "Madame Alexander" and
+dolls advertised as "Madame Alexander" and

 is the name now commonly associated with their dolls.